orthecreedence/cl-async/README.md

-This accessor allows you to set arbitrary data into the [socket](#socket) class, which can be useful if your app needs to match specific data to a socket (for instance if you are proxying, you could use `socket-data` to store a reference to the outgoing socket inside the incoming socket.
+This accessor allows you to set arbitrary data into the [socket](#socket) class, which can be useful if your app needs to match specific data to a socket (for instance if you are proxying, you could use `socket-data` to store a reference to the outgoing socket inside the incoming socket).

 ### write-socket-data
 Write data to an existing socket (such as one passed into a `tcp-send` read-cb).